isb-cgc/readthedocs/docs/source/sections/webapp/Gaining-Access-To-TCGA-Contolled-Access-Data.rst

    :scale: 50
    :align: center

 Please fill out the form following the instructions that are provided.
 You must enter your GCP ID and enable the isb-cgc service account as an editor in your project to move on to the next step.
-Once you have completed these steps you will be presented at the bottom of the same page a listing o fthe members of our GCP you have identified (see screenshot below):
+Once you have completed these steps you will be presented at the bottom of the same page a listing of the members of your GCP you registering (see screenshot below):

 .. image:: GCPMembers.png
    :scale: 50